-The goal of the School of Theology is to develop future leaders equipped to carry on a ministry of proclamation, worship, and nurturing within the Seventh-day Adventist Church.
-You will gain not only a thorough knowledge of Biblical Languages, SDA Heritage, and Christian Faith and Scripture, but also the skills necessary to communicate your knowledge to foster faith in others.
-This is accomplished through a well-established advisement program and classroom instruction based on lectures, reading, dialogue, and inquiry.
-You will sharpen your skills through field experience such as assisting in local churches, working in a local hospital, or being involved in regional evangelistic meetings.
+The goal of the School of Theology is to develop future leaders equipped for a ministry of proclamation, worship, and nurturing within the Seventh-day Adventist Church.
+You will gain a thorough knowledge of Biblical Languages, SDA Heritage, and Christian Faith and Scripture, as well as the skills necessary to communicate your knowledge in order to foster others' faith.
+This is accomplished through a well-established advisement program, and classroom instruction based on lectures, reading, dialogue, and inquiry.
+You will sharpen your skills through field experiences such working with the pastoral staff of local churches, hospital visitation, or being involved in regional evangelistic meetings.

 Get the news.